MixedMediaStudios/mixedmediastudios.github.io/about.md

 For each | Add this
 --------|--------
-Second of video | 2000 dogecoin
+Second of video | 2000 XDG
-Hour of work | 20000 doge
+Hour of work | 20000 XDG

 ### Contact us